Faculty, Students Train Chilean Public Defenders

 “The students, who often played the role of clients, were incredible,” Bricker said.
 “We had the good fortune to have former student Matt Fleming, a superstar in the Federal Defender clinic two years ago, participate.
 Charlie and Megan were fantastic.”

 The National Public Defender of Chile spoke to the visiting instructors and their 20-plus students on the first day of the training sessions.
 Later in the first week, the Regional Defender of Chile audited the course and expressed enthusiastic support for his participant-colleagues.

 “I left after the first week, but our crew stayed on to teach plea-bargaining with a second group of defenders,” Bricker said.
 “Professor Michael Colatrella’s terrific materials on negotiation really came in handy.”
 Bricker directs the on-campus defender clinic that is now in its fourth year

 "I had thoroughly enjoyed working in the Federal Defender Clinic two years ago and being a part of the teaching team in Chile was a bonus," Fleming said.
 "With these two unique and challenging experiences that were made possible by McGeorge, I now look forward to a third one, working as a trial attorney at the Federal Defender's Office in San Diego."

 In the past decade, Chile completely overhauled its criminal justice system with the implementation of a new adversarial system as opposed to its former inquisitional judicial-tribunal system.
-The government of Chile first called on Pacific McGeorge for its training assistance in early 2004 when eight prosecutors and 11 public defenders came to Sacramento for a four-week program directed by Professor Jay Leach.
-Pacific McGeorge is recognized as a leader in experiential legal training.
+The government of Chile first called on McGeorge for its training assistance in early 2004 when eight prosecutors and 11 public defenders came to Sacramento for a four-week program directed by Professor Jay Leach.
+McGeorge is recognized as a leader in experiential legal training.
 It recently completed a five-year, multi-million dollar, USAID-funded program working with hundreds of legal educators in China.